 When do you start receiving SNAP benefits after applying in Washington?

-You will receive your first allotment of SNAP food stamps within 30 days of applying for assistance.
-However, the DSHS may grant benefits within seven days if you have extremely limited income.
+You may receive your first allotment of SNAP food stamps within 30 days of applying for assistance if you qualify.
+However, the DSHS may expedite the application process and grant benefits within seven days if you have extremely limited income.

 After your initial benefit award, food stamps will be available on the same day each month.
 Your benefits will be loaded onto your card regardless of whether that day falls on a weekend or holiday.
 In most cases, any unused benefits will roll over to the next month as well.
 Learn more about when and how you will receive benefits by reading our free guide.